 The danger of overdoing the wrong skincare routine?
 Disruption to your skin’s precious and protective structure, including its natural oils, microbiome and pH.
 As soon as you deplete any of these things, your skin goes into overdrive trying to compensate.
 And it’s usually a very bumpy road back from there.

 The depletion caused by excessive or incorrect routines manifest as sensitized skin: Skin that is red, hurts, itches, has dry patches, shows increased inflammation, and is prone to breakouts.
 Even worse, sensitive skin may even appear to be aging prematurely — a goal of no one ever.

 At Starling, happy skin is our mantra and goal.

 We built this brand to work for people who have sensitized skin and want a sturdy bridge back to normal, healthy skin.
 We formulated our skincare products with all-natural, clean ingredients that are non-sensitizing and designed to lower inflammation.
 We don’t use harsh exfoliants, and all of our products are microbiome friendly and bring much-needed hydration and moisture to irritated skin.

 The big question is how do you come back from a damaged skin barrier?
 The answer: Take some time to be patient with your skin.
 Use gentle, simple and effective products like ours to rebuild and maintain a healthy barrier.
 Some suggestions:

-3. Restore your moisture barrier by patting in a few drops of Super Dew squalane.
+4. Restore your moisture barrier by patting in a few drops of Super Dew squalane oil.
 Squalane is one of sensitive skin’s best friends, helping to seal in moisture (by mimicking your own skin’s natural oil) while further repairing sensitized skin.
 It also helps neutralize UV damage.